Code of Ethics Policy

-5) Exempt administrative staff must obtain prior written supervisory approval to accept secondary employment outside the College.
+- Exempt administrative staff must disclose to their supervisor in writing all secondary employment outside the College.

 In carrying out the College’s business, officers or other employees may learn confidential or proprietary information about the College, its students, faculty or staff, or other third parties.
 Officers and employees must maintain the confidentiality of all information so entrusted to them, except when disclosure is authorized by the College or legally required.

 All officers and employees should protect the College’s assets and property and help ensure their efficient use.
 The College’s assets and property should be used for legitimate College purposes only.

 The President, VP for Business and Finance and Treasurer, and all other employees who are charged with the management or supervision of College’s financial affairs shall:

 - Become familiar and comply with College procedures and internal controls over financial reporting to the extent relevant to their areas of responsibility, so that College reports and other documents filed submitted, or furnished to regulatory authorities comply, in all material respects, with applicable laws, rules and regulations.

 - Provide full, fair, accurate, timely, and understandable disclosures in reports and documents that are filed with, or submitted or furnished to, College auditors or regulatory authorities; and